-2. Indeed, in an Altimeter survey of 500 senior digital marketers across North America, Europe and China, the top goal of a digital marketing strategy (at 37%) was stated as brand awareness followed by lead generation (at 26%).
+An Altimeter survey of 500 senior digital marketers across North America, Europe, and China found that the top goal of a digital marketing strategy was brand awareness, followed by lead generation.

-3. An Econsultancy report found that content marketing is the second most important future skill for marketers.
+An Econsultancy report found that it’s the second most important future skill for marketers.

 If we break it down further, social media and content promotion are the most important content marketing skills.
 Writing and copywriting skills occupy the second spot.

-4. As content marketing has matured its effectiveness is now measured by 27.9% of marketers in terms of the sales made and, 22.4% of marketers tie it with leads generated.
+3. As content marketing has matured, its effectiveness is now measured by 27.9% of marketers in terms of the sales made, and 22.4% of marketers tie it with leads generated.

 Want to evaluate where your organization stands?
 Here are the five levels of content marketing by Gartner to help you out.

-5. As you can see in the model above, content becomes serious business with customer personas and journey maps only at about level 3.
-Defining and documenting your strategy is important even more so because less than 40% of content marketers do so.
+4. As you can see in the model above, content becomes a serious business with customer personas and journey maps at level 3.
+Defining and documenting your strategy is important even more because less than 40% of content marketers do so.